U.N. peacekeepers free 67 hostages in Central African Republic

 The kidnappings came in the context of violence in the capital earlier this month in which the United Nations said at least 13 people died.

-The hostages said they were detained for days by anti-balaka militias who accused them of being traitors for having sold goods at the market at the mainly Muslim KM-5 neighbourhood, according to Dessables.
+The hostages said they were detained for days by anti-balaka militias who accused them of being traitors for having sold goods at the market at the mainly Muslim KM-5 neighborhood, according to Dessables.

 (Reporting by Crispin Dembassa-Kette; Writing by Matthew Mpoke Bigg; Editing by Tom Heneghan)